PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ## Extra Credit (50 Points)

 We can perform a lot of interesting operations using an AST.
 In task 1, you learned how to identify recursive functions.
-In this extra credit section of the assignment, you will gain some experience on automatic code formatting by analyzing an AST.
+In this extra credit section of the assignment, you will gain some hands on experience on automatic code formatting by analyzing an AST.

 Suppose you have a function call in your code such as the following:
 ```c